RAKWireless/basicstation/README.md

 Remember that when using TTN the `GATEWAY_NAME` and `GATEWAY_ID` must be unique over time (including deleted gateways).

 The autoprovision process is going to create the gateway and a single use `TC_KEY`.
-The `TC_KEY` will be stored on the mounted `config` volume or inn your Balena Dashboard if used from Balena.
-If you are not using Balena or you don't have a mounted volume, the `TC_KEY` will be regenerated every time you reboot the service and the previous key will be deleted.
+The `TC_KEY` will be stored on the mounted `config` volume.
+If you don't have a mounted volume, the `TC_KEY` will be regenerated every time you reboot the service and the previous key will be deleted.

 You might want to change the `TTS_REGION` if not using the european server, set `TTS_TENANT` if using a The Things Clound instance or `SERVER` if using a on-premise instance of The Things Stack.